nishtha47/ETL_Project_Data/README.md

-4. Filemerger.java: The Filemerger class is responsible for reading and merging data from multiple file formats (CSV, Excel, Text, JSON) and writing the merged data to a new output file (merged_data.txt).
+4. **Filemerger.java**: The Filemerger class is responsible for reading and merging data from multiple file formats (CSV, Excel, Text, JSON) and writing the merged data to a new output file (merged_data.txt).

     **Key Features**